Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ```

 Next, you will be asked to select a version of the `zbcli` from a list of recent versions to install.
 In most cases, you will want to select the latest version.

-> NOTICE 12/06/2024 : We are in the process of pushing an updated release over this weekend.
-Please download the 1.2.0-30 release of Bootware if you must load Bootware this weekend.

 Use the up and down arrows to select the version.
 You can use Ctrl-C to exit at any time.